-Strong laws against distracted driving are now on the books.
-Currently, 16 states, Washington DC, Puerto Rico, Guam and the U.S. Virgin Islands have instituted a hand-held cell phone ban for all drivers, and all have primary enforcement (police may issue a driver for using a hand-held cell phone without any other traffic offense taking place).
-In 20 states all cell phone use for school bus drivers is prohibited.
-In 38 states all cell phone use is banned for novice drivers.
+Strong distracted driving laws are now on the books.
+Currently, 34 states, Washington DC, Puerto Rico, Guam, the northern Mariana Islands, and the U.S. Virgin Islands have instituted a handheld cell phone ban for all drivers, and all but Alabama and Missouri are primary enforcement laws (police may issue a driver for using a handheld cell phone without any other traffic offense taking place).
+In 25 states and in Washington DC, all cell phone use for school bus drivers is prohibited.
+No state bans all cell phone use for all drivers, but 36 states and Washington DC ban all cell phone use for novice drivers.

 Some towns and cities have additional regulations beyond their state’s distracted driving laws.
 However, preemption laws are in place in some states to prohibit local jurisdictions from enacting their own distracted driving bans.
 These states include Florida, Iowa, Kentucky, Louisiana, Mississippi, Nevada, Pennsylvania, Oklahoma, Oregon, and South Carolina.